There are more things to discover in the sprawling beach community of Cocoa and Cocoa Beach than meets the eye.

 By the look of the crowds, the most popular of those eateries is Grills Seafood Deck and Tiki Bar, the first restaurant you encounter along Glen Cheek Drive.

-I would suggest that any of the restaurants along this strip are worthy: Fishlips Waterfront Bar & Grill, Rusty’s Seafood and Oyster Bar, Seafood Atlantic and Milliken’s Reef, all of which enjoy solid reviews on TripAdvisor and Yelp!
+I would suggest that any of the restaurants along this strip are worthy: Fishlips Waterfront Bar & Grill, Rusty’s Seafood and Oyster Bar, Seafood Atlantic, all of which enjoy solid reviews on TripAdvisor and Yelp!

 Sail or paddle the Banana River